goldzulu/helloweb/README.md

 $ ask init
 ```

-Deploy Alexa Skill Portion Using CloudFormation - IMPORTANT: Take note of the s3BucketSecureUrl after you have deployed.
+Deploy Alexa Skill Portion Using CloudFormation
+> *IMPORTANT:* Take note of the _s3BucketSecureUrl_ after you have deployed.
-If you have missed it, look in .ask/ask-states.json for "OutputKey": "S3BucketSecureURL".
+> If you have missed it, look in `.ask/ask-states.json` for `"OutputKey": "S3BucketSecureURL"`.
-You JUST NEED the first part of the URL, normally in this form ask-helloweb-default-skillstack-16-s3webappbucket-1q2f8zuglbnog
+> You JUST NEED the first part of the URL, normally in this example form _ask-helloweb-default-skillstack-16-s3webappbucket-1q2f8zuglbnog_
 ```bash
 $ ask deploy
 ```